 - Air fresheners – sprays, gels, solids, and deodorant disks

 Some recent news has also made me feel more optimistic about the future of fragrance ingredient transparency.
-Procter & Gamble has recently announced that they will actually start disclosing their fragrance ingredients as of 2019!
+Procter & Gamble recently started disclosing their fragrance ingredients!
 Yes, it’s a little late and it will only be online, but it’s still great news nonetheless!
 Particularly considering that they are the world’s largest maker of both household cleaning and personal care products.
 Hopefully this is a turning point and other manufacturers will follow suit in the near future.

 Looking for home and body care products that are natural and safe?
-Check out our Holistic Essentials line of handmade natural, organic products!
+Check out our line of handmade natural, organic products!